Bellisario/profilator/README.md

 echo <token> > .github_token
 ```

-If you prefer, you can also create a new environment variable called `GITHUB_TOKEN` and set it to the token, but this is not recommended for development use: it's only recommended if you want to use the server in production mode (for example) on Deno Deploy.
+If you prefer, you can also create a new environment variable called `GITHUB_TOKEN` and set it to the token, but this is not recommended for development use: it's only recommended if you want to use the server in production mode (for example) on [Deno Deploy](https://deno.com/deploy).

 ## How to contribute

-Feel free to open an issue or a pull request but just follow these guidelines:
+Feel free to [open an issue](https://github.com/Bellisario/profilator/issues/new/choose) or a [pull request](https://github.com/Bellisario/profilator/pulls) but follow these guidelines:

-- An issue is for a bug or a feature request, if you have any question or something similar, please use Discussions.
+- An issue is for a bug or a feature request, if you have any question or something similar, please use [Discussions](https://github.com/Bellisario/profilator/discussions).
 - Before opening an issue of a pull request, please check if the issue or the pull request already exists.
 - Before opening a pull request, make sure to run `deno fmt` and `deno lint` on the whole project to keep code style and linting rules.
 - Pull requests for packages updates are not allowed since there is Udd that checks them automatically.
-- If you don't know how to contribute, also because you don't know TypeScript, JavaScript, or Deno, you can always help others on Discussions, debug the application, share your awesome idea with a new issue (feature request) and check the whole project for misspellings, too.
+- If you don't know how to contribute, also because you don't know TypeScript, JavaScript, or Deno, you can always help others on [Discussions](https://github.com/Bellisario/profilator/discussions), debug the application, share your awesome ideas with a new issue (feature request) and check the whole project for misspellings, too.